 Platinum and titanium credit cards typically have higher requirements to receive the card than gold, silver or standard credit cards.
-You may have to meet strict credit eligibility requirements, spend a certain amount of money, or meet certain income requirements.
+You may have to meet strict credit eligibility requirements, spend a certain amount of money or make a minimum income.
 Titanium cards are harder to get than platinum cards.
 American Express's discontinued titanium card, for example, required that cardholders spend at least $250,000 per year on their cards and be invited, whereas a platinum card only requires an application and good credit.

 Interest and Fees